 Developing people is critical to attracting and retaining good employees.
 According to a Gallup poll published a few months ago, lack of opportunities for development is one of the top three reasons people leave their jobs.
 (The other two are not feeling connected to the company’s purpose and a lack of strong relationships at work.
 Contrary to popular belief, money is farther down the list.)

-And don’t buy CRM from anyone who does not have a depth of experience in business process analysis and people development.
+And don’t buy CRM from anyone who does not have the depth of experience in business process analysis and people development.
 When you talk with us, you’ll find that we have that experience.
 We’ll ask and think through the questions with you.
 We are enthusiastic about how CRM can support your people’s best work.
 When employees are trained in and begin using Creatio, we have seen their skill, confidence, and effectiveness flourish.
 More about the results from the people at Success with CRM Consulting

 Do contact us today to schedule an initial conversation.
 We also invite you to check out what some of our clients have to say about their experience of collaborating with us.